codefordenver/gsn/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
 If you see that, everything is working!
-You can visit the url address for your local server and you'll see a very bare bones incarnation of the gsn website.
-If, on the other hand, you get an error, it is likely due to a problem with postgres and some configurations in the settings.py folder.
-Updates to the installation instructions, along with an Ubuntu guide, will be forthcoming.
-But I'm gonna hop off for now and watch the midterm results roll in.
-Hopefully everyone voted, it's your civic duty!
+You can visit the url address for the development server and you'll see a very bare bones incarnation of the gsn website.
+Much of the interactivity will be limited until you're given the SECRET_KEY that Django employs for authenticating users, but you should at least see a landing page.
+If, on the other hand, you get an error, then there was likely some hitch along the way that resulted from improper configuration or improper instruction (the latter being my fault).
+Don't worry, setting things up can be onerous.
+Attempt to solve the problem on your own by following the errors wherever they might lead you.
+If you find yourself running up against a brick wall, don't be afraid to reach out to a fellow team member!
+As the saying goes, Rome wasn't built in a day.